enkidevs/curriculum/zapier/introduction/zapier-filtering/zapier-what-are-filters.md

 Adding a filter is as easy as adding a new step, all you have to do is choose `'Filter by Zapier'` as your app.

-We have briefly used a filter in the past to check wether a column in our spreadsheet had a certain value or not.
+We have briefly used a filter in the past to check whether a column in our spreadsheet had a certain value or not.
 One important feature of filters is that they are not limited to one constraint per step.

 Going back to the zap we have created, for step 2 (the filter step), let's add another constraint.
 After clicking on the step card, go to the `'Filter Setup & Testing'` section.
 It should look something like this: